Turkish folk music: Percussion instruments

 Percussion instruments include drums – davul and nağara – the tambourine-like tef, a mini drum darbuka and kaşık (spoons).

 Uses of music

 Melodies of differing types and styles have been created by the people in various spheres and stages of life, joyful or sad, from birth to death.
 Ashiks (Turkish Minstrels), accompanying themselves on the saz, played the most important role in the development and spread of Turkish folk music.
-Musicias did not use accompaniment with saz, because Turkish Traditional Music was monophonic.
+Musicians did not use accompaniment with saz, because Turkish Traditional Music was monophonic.
 Musicians played the same melody of a song but, when musicians hit the middle and upper strings (these strings must be played without touching keyboard of saz) polyphony was used.